-- 3. A listing of all coverage observed in local/national print media covering at least the first two weeks following each release.
+- 2. A listing of all coverage observed in local/national print media covering at least the first two weeks following each release.
 The list should include: - a.
 Title of publication - b.
 Date of publication - c.
 Title of story - d.
 Writer (if available) - e.
-A scanned electronic copy or photocopy of all newspaper articles should also be included in the report. - 4.
+An electronic link to each report, when possible. - f.
+A scanned electronic copy or photocopy of all newspaper articles should also be included in the report. - 3.
 A listing of all coverage in local/national broadcast media, including news program coverage, interviews with members of the country team, talk show participation, etc. This list should include at minimum: - a.
 Name and type (radio or television) of station - b.
 Date of broadcast - c.
 Nature of broadcast (news program, radio talk show, etc.) - d.
 NI participation, if any (e.g. interviews or talk shows) - e.
-If possible, clips or links to the broadcasts - 5.
-A listing of all Internet coverage of the release, including: - i) Name of the website - ii) Title of the article - iii) Link to the article - iv) Date of publication - 6.
+If possible, clips or links to the broadcasts - 4.
+A listing of all Internet coverage of the release, including: - i) Name of the website - ii) Title of the article - iii) Link to the article - iv) Date of publication - 5.
 Any other relevant feedback concerning the release of results and their impacts.

-Section 10: Monitoring and Evaluation
+Section 10: Monitoring, Evaluation and Learning